 The average ratio of nominal shear strength for bolts with threads included in the shear plane to the nominal shear strength for bolts with threads excluded from the shear plane is 0.83 with a standard deviation of 0.03 (Frank and Yura, 1981).
 Conservatively, a reduction factor of 0.80 is used to account for the reduction in shear strength for a bolt with threads included in the shear plane but calculated with the area corresponding to the nominal bolt diameter.
 The case of a bolt in double shear with a non-threaded section in one shear plane and a threaded section in the other shear plane is not covered in this Specification for two reasons.
 First, the manner in which load is shared between these two dissimilar shear areas is uncertain.
 Second, the detailer's lack of certainty as to the orientation of the bolt placement might leave both shear planes in the threaded section.
-Thus, if threads are included in one shear planes.
+Thus, if threads are included in one shear plane, the conservative assumption is made that threads are included in all shear planes.